survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

 T> Given PurifyCSS might not pick all of the classes you are using, you can use `purifyOptions.whitelist` array to define selectors which it should leave in the result no matter what.

-W> Using PurifyCSS will lose CSS sourcemaps even if you have enabled them through loader specific configuration!
+W> Using PurifyCSS will lose CSS source maps even if you have enabled them through loader specific configuration!
 This has to do with the way it works internally.

 ### Critical Path Rendering